 The Electric Current Blog

-The Electrical Alliance, in conjunction with the Joint Apprenticeship Training Committee (JATC) of the International Brotherhood of Electrical Workers (IBEW) Local 26, will participate in Big Build 2018 on Saturday, October 13 at The National Building Museum in Washington, D.C. from 10 am to 4 pm.
+Join The Electrical Alliance, in conjunction with the Joint Apprenticeship Training Committee (JATC) of the International Brotherhood of Electrical Workers (IBEW) Local 26, at Big Build 2019 on Saturday, October 12 at The National Building Museum in Washington, D.C. from 10 am to 4 pm.

 The Electrical Alliance is pleased to announce the 2019 graduating class of the Joint Apprenticeship Training Committee (JATC) Apprenticeship Program.
 On Saturday, June 1st, graduates were honored in a celebration held in Greenbelt, MD.
 These men and women completed the program and became Journeyman Electricians over intensive classroom and job site training.
 As apprentices, they began earning good wages on day one of their training.
 With their honed skills and newfound knowledge, these graduates have secured high-paying, in-demand careers that offer generous benefits, all without incurring student loans.